dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/redshift-setup.md

       connect_timeout: 10 # default 10 seconds
       [retries](#retries): 1 # default 1 retry on error/timeout when opening connections
       # search_path: public # optional, but not recommended
-      sslmode: [optional, set the sslmode used to connect to the database (in case this parameter is set, will look for ca in ~/.postgresql/root.crt)]
+      sslmode: prefer # [optional, set the sslmode to connect to the database.
+Default prefer, which will use 'verify-ca' to connect and look for ca in ~/.postgresql/root.crt]
       ra3_node: true # enables cross-database sources

 ```